ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 # ACE Groupcomm Error Identifiers {#error-types}

-In addition to what is defined in {{Section 9 of RFC9594}}, this document defines new values that the Group Manager can use as error identifiers.
+In addition to what is defined in {{Section 9 of RFC9594}}, this document defines new values that the Group Manager can use as error identifiers (OPT5).
 These are used in error responses with Content-Format "application/concise-problem-details+cbor" {{RFC9290}}, as values of the 'error-id' field within the Custom Problem Detail entry 'ace- groupcomm-error' (see {{Section 4.1.2 of RFC9594}}).

 | Value |                   Description                   |
 |-------|-------------------------------------------------|